MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/add-annotations-hololens.md

 To control the direction of the arrow, air tap, hold, and move your hand in a circle until the ghost arrow appears at the desired direction.
 Release the air tap to place the arrow.

 To use voice commands, select the arrow tool by saying "Remote Assist, Arrow."
-Then say "Remote Assist, Place arrow" to use head gaze to place the arrow.
+Then say "Remote Assist, Place arrow" to place the arrow.
 You won't be able to use voice commands to rotate the arrow before placing it.

 Once you place the arrow, you can't adjust its location or direction.
 To redo, select **Undo** (or say "Remote Assist, Undo") and place the arrow again.

 <iframe src="https://www.microsoft.com/videoplayer/embed/RE2F9qy" frameborder="0" allowfullscreen=""></iframe>